Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 It’s a great system designed to last.

-This technique often works in combination with flash & gels, but you can use it without those.
+This technique often works with flash & gels, but you can use it without them.
 Change the color temperature to suit your color needs, warming up the scene or cooling it down.
 You can use a corrective flash gel, like a Color Temperature Orange (CTO) or Color Temperature Blue (CTB) to offset the white balance color and make your subject appear normal.

 Another popular trend is to change the color after the shot.
-You can do this in Lightroom or Photoshop with the Hue/Saturation/Luminance sliders, or a number of other tools.
+You can do this in Lightroom or Photoshop with the Hue/Saturation/Luminance sliders or other tools.

 Lookup Tables, or LUTs, are gaining popularity as a way to color grade your photos.
 I use LUTs from Lutify.me, which work with Lightroom as Profiles